Adele Kibre: Documentation research

 Kibre arrived in Stockholm in August 1942, and moved into the Grand Hotel there.
 She stayed in Sweden until the end of World War II.
-Sweden was officially was a neutral county, but many government officials sympathized with Germany, and the King often expressed a dislike of Soviet Russia.
+Sweden was officially a neutral county, but many government officials sympathized with Germany, and the King often expressed a dislike of Soviet Russia.
 Kibre listed her work address as the American Legation (embassy), where she was an attaché.
 She described herself as a book-finder for the Library of Congress and as a press-reader (collecting newspapers and more scientific publications for transfer home in diplomatic pouches).
 Adele Kibre had begun work as an overseas agent for the Interdepartmental Committee for the Acquisition of Foreign Publications, a branch of the OSS, the wartime predecessor to the CIA, which sought to acquire documents in Europe that the Allies could use to develop intelligence and plan covert operations.
 Her mission was the first one specifically intended to collect documents for a small branch of the OSS.
 Kibre bought materials from news stands, bookshops, and antique dealers.
 She also visited many libraries (including the Karolinska Institute) and microfilmed archive material for transfer to the United States.

 Later life, death and legacy

 After the war, Kibre, who never married, became a freelance archival photographer.
-"Private, mysterious and comfortable with her anonymity, Kibre’s last known research was published in 1986.
+Most of her male colleagues became leaders in different fields after the war, but she did not.
+She retired in 1971.
+She continued with her research and helping graduate students.
+Alice Look wrote: "Private, mysterious and comfortable with her anonymity, Kibre’s last known research was published in 1986.
 It’s believed that she died in Andalusia, Spain in 1997."
 Some of her letters from Europe are in the U.S. National Archives.
+She was a scholar and a librarian and believed that librarians were important in preserving culture and fighting for freedom, both of which Kibre did.